th-otto/MagicOnLinux/README.md

 # Bugs and Agenda

-* Include German, French and English localisation of emulator and emulated system without needing to clone AtariX repository.
 * Musashi emulator sources should be synchronised with latest version (see below).
-* Atari root file system (like MAGIC_C) folder should be automatically created and localised.
+* Atari root file system (like MAGIC_C) folder should be automatically created.
-* Add support for compilation on macOS.

 # Example Command to Create a Volume Image: